Home

 Home-made Snail Repellants

-Bury a small bowl or can flush with the ground and fill it with beer to atract and trap snails.
+Bury a small bowl or can flush with the ground and fill it with beer to attract and trap snails.

 Homemade Fertilizer for Organic Gardening